intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ## Run Python code with dependencies

 It usually happens that your code needs to depend on some other packages.
-In this section, we will show how to inject python dependencies into the ppml running environment by using **conda** or python **eggs**.
+In this section, we will show how to install python dependencies within the ppml running environment without changing the Dockerfile by using **conda** or python **eggs**.

-### Inject python dependencies using Conda
+### Install python dependencies using Conda

 The code used in this example can be found [here](https://spark.apache.org/docs/latest/api/python/user_guide/python_packaging.html).